raxb/design_patterns/readme.md

     - Inheritance
     - Composition

-2. Observer Pattern - when the Publisher state changes all the underlying Subscriber(s) will be updated with the state changes, if and only if the Subscriber(s) registered with Publisher for updates.
+2. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/observer">Observer Pattern </a>- when the Publisher state changes all the underlying Subscriber(s) will be updated with the state changes, if and only if the Subscriber(s) registered with Publisher for updates.

-3. Decorator Pattern - by making the classes implement an identical interface/abstract class, objects can be wrapped with new functionalities dynamically.
+3. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/decorator">Decorator Pattern </a>- by making the classes implement an identical interface/abstract class, objects can be wrapped with new functionalities dynamically.

-4. Factory Method Pattern - create an abstract class with abstract factory method, which will be responsible for object creation in the subclasses.
+4. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/factory">Factory Method Pattern </a>- create an abstract class with abstract factory method, which will be responsible for object creation in the subclasses.
 Superclass method can call the abstract factory method which gets defined based on subclass object creation.
    'Object creation - Inheritance'

-5. Abstract Factory Pattern - create an interface with methods, so that the concrete implementation classes performs the objects' creation for each method.
+5. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/abstractfactory">Abstract Factory Pattern </a>- create an interface with methods, so that the concrete implementation classes performs the objects' creation for each method.
 These methods are in-turn Factory Method Pattern.
    'Object Creation - Composition'

-6. Singleton Pattern - class with Private Constructor, Private Static variable and Public Static method to return the single global instance.
+6. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/singleton">Singleton Pattern </a>- class with Private Constructor, Private Static variable and Public Static method to return the single global instance.
 Further, making the Static variable Volatile and creating Synchronized block in Static method retains single object on multiple threads access.
 Yet Singleton Pattern breaks when multiple classloaders are in play.

-7. Command Pattern - decouples an object making the request from the one that performs actions on the request.
+7. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/command">Command Pattern </a>- decouples an object making the request from the one that performs actions on the request.
 Receiver encapsulates set of actions, so Client could call the Invoker to invoke the exposed Receiver method (with actions) by parameterizing/dynamically passing on the respective Receiver.

-8. Adapter Pattern - receives the interface that the Client expects and translates the request to another interface that is Vendor compatible.
+8. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/adapter">Adapter Pattern </a>- receives the interface that the Client expects and translates the request to another interface that is Vendor compatible.
 Decouples Client and Vendor however Adapter complexity is directly proportional to the interface complexity Achieved via Object Composition.

-9. Facade Pattern - Unified set of more complex classes for performing sequence of operations by delegating responsibility to the corresponding components in the subsystems.
+9. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/facade">Facade Pattern </a>- Unified set of more complex classes for performing sequence of operations by delegating responsibility to the corresponding components in the subsystems.

-10. Template Method Pattern - abstract class with a final method defining the skeleton of algorithm and deferring some steps to the subclasses by making it abstract, so that implementation resides with subclasses.
+10. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/templatemethod">Template Method Pattern </a>- abstract class with a final method defining the skeleton of algorithm and deferring some steps to the subclasses by making it abstract, so that implementation resides with subclasses.
 Further, with hooks in abstract class, the subclasses have the ability to 'hook into' the algorithm at various points.

-11. Iterator Pattern - access the elements of Collection object without exposing its underlying representation.
+11. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/iterator">Iterator Pattern </a>- access the elements of Collection object without exposing its underlying representation.
     Decouples the Collection object from a traversal and iteration operations.
 By extending Iteration interface the any custom aggregate object can be made iterable.

-12. Composite Pattern - by making both the composite and leaf nodes of the same interface/abstract type, we can apply generic operations over both composites and individual objects. i.e, recursive same type iterations (composites with leaf nodes)
+12. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/composite">Composite Pattern </a>- by making both the composite and leaf nodes of the same interface/abstract type, we can apply generic operations over both composites and individual objects. i.e, recursive same type iterations (composites with leaf nodes)

-13. State Pattern - behaviors encapsulated in state objects and context manages the sequence of operations by initializing the state and as code flow progresses the state changes and context delegates the same across functionalities defined.
+13. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/state">State Pattern </a>- behaviors encapsulated in state objects and context manages the sequence of operations by initializing the state and as code flow progresses the state changes and context delegates the same across functionalities defined.
 State transition can be controlled by the State classes or by the Context classes.

-14. Proxy Pattern - create Client-Server stub with Remote RMI interface which acts as a proxy invoking methods on this proxy stubs performs remote calls to the server and returns serializable objects.
+14. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/proxy">Proxy Pattern </a>- create Client-Server stub with Remote RMI interface which acts as a proxy invoking methods on this proxy stubs performs remote calls to the server and returns serializable objects.

-15. Compound Pattern - combination of multiple patterns as a design solution.
+15. <a href="https://github.com/raxb/design_patterns/tree/master/src/learn/patterns/compound">Compound Pattern </a>- combination of multiple patterns as a design solution.
 MVC is a Compound Pattern, with Model defined as Observer Pattern - for notifying the observers on state changes.
 View defined as Composite Pattern - usually comprising nested UI layout components.
 Controller defined as Strategy Pattern - dynamically the View can use the Controller for different behaviors.